kenneth-fung/music-academy-orbital/README.md

 config, since app on Google is already set up.
 Ask me for key.
 - Facebook not added as it requires a privacy policy.

+#### Payment System
+Enrolling for a course now redirects to Paypal, where the student logs in and makes their payment to the tutor.
+Ideally, they should be able to pay without having to leave Music Academy, but this requires a Paypal Pro account (costs money).
+The system was not tested on heroku in full (right up until needing to actually put money in), but it works perfectly using Paypal's provided sandbox test accounts in development, so there is currently no reason to think it would not work in production.

 ### File Uploading Restrictions
   - **Course Creation Image**: png, jpeg, gif
   - **Lesson Video**: mp4, wmv
   - **Lesson Resources**: pdf, png, jpeg, mpeg, x-mpeg, mp3, x-mp3, mpeg3, x-mpeg3, mpg, x-mpg, x-mpegaudio